nelson888/java-rest-client/README.md

 you can extend AbstractBodyHandler

 ###ResponseHandler
 The ResponseHandler interface handles the response given by the REST server.
-It converts the output stream of the URLConnection into a given type.
+It converts the input stream of the URLConnection into a given type.
 Some of them are implemented in ResponseHandlers.
 Feel free to implement your own by implementing ResponseHandler